agostini01/cmake-gtest-prime/README.md

     cmake .. -DBUILD_WARNINGS_AS_ERRORS=ON
     make -j2

 Output binary will be in `./build/bin/` folder.
-It can be called by